sylvaticus/juliatutorial/dataframes.md

 a DataFrame, `cols` are combined along columns with the resulting DataFrame.
 Returning a DataFrame is the clearest because it allows column labeling.

 Alternativly the `by` function can take the function as first argument, so to allow the usage of do blocks.
-It uses inside the groupby() function, as in code it is defined as nothing else than:
+Inside, it uses the groupby() function, as in the code it is defined as nothing else than:
 ```
 by(d::AbstractDataFrame, cols, f::Function) = combine(map(f, groupby(d, cols)))
 by(f::Function, d::AbstractDataFrame, cols) = by(d, cols, f)